 15. March 2019, 13:00 Uhr

 So the Commons have spoken – yet not as unambigiously as so many commentators prematurely banking on the final prevention of a no-deal Brexit would have it.
-Not only is the postponement of Brexit approved by MPs yesterday evening a safe bet, but its eventual occurrence would also be far from guaranteeing an orderly Brexit (or even its retraction).
+Not only is the postponement of Brexit approved by MPs not yet safe, but its eventual occurrence would also be far from guaranteeing an orderly Brexit (let alone its retraction).

 All now depends on the reaction of the EU27; its leaders, however, will grant an extension only if that helps to bring about a fresh mandate on the UK side to ratify the Withdrawal Agreement-as-is and then to amend the accompanying Political Declaration on the future relationship.
 Thus, in the likely event that MPs will vote against the Withdrawal Agreement a third time next week, the UK will face a rather strict condition by European leaders: